Refinitiv/refinitiv-ui/documents/src/pages/elements/tree.md

 ## Accessibility
 ::a11y-intro::

-The Tree component is assigned `role="tree"` and can include properties such as `aria-multiselectable`, `aria-label`, or `aria-labelledby`.
-Since the Tree component serves as a container for the Tree Select component, it does not itself receive keyboard focus.
-Each node of the Tree Select is assigned `role="treeitem"` and can include properties such as `aria-selected`.
+Tree element is assigned `role="tree"` and can include properties such as `aria-multiselectable`, `aria-label`, or `aria-labelledby`.
+It receives focus once at host and it is navigable through items using arrow keys.
+Each item is assigned `role="treeitem"` and can include properties such as `aria-selected` or `aria-checked` in `multiple` mode.

 ::a11y-end::